gazapus/test-locus-front/README.md

 - Estilizar Alert de confirmación

 # TO DO
-- CREAR DASHBOARD
-- CREAR PERFIL
-- CONFIRMAR CAMBIO DE CONTRASEÑA
+- Agegar mensaje sin datos a resultados vacios
+- Agregar recuperacion de contraseñas